Religious use of incense: Mandaeism

 In Mandaeism, incense (Mandaic: riha) is offered on stands called kinta by Mandaean priests to establish laufa (communion) between humans in Tibil (Earth) and uthras (celestial beings) in the World of Light during rituals such as the masbuta (baptism) and masiqta (death mass), as well as during priest initiation ceremonies.
-Various prayers in the Qolasta are recited when incense is offered.
+Various prayers in the Qulasta are recited when incense is offered.
 Incense must be offered during specific stages of the typically lengthy and complex rituals.